 Best Time of Year to Hike: It’s open from mid-May or the end of May (depending on the year) until the end of October.
 Check https://www.zugspitze.com/de/urlaubswelt/aktiv-sommer/wasserspass/wasserfalle-klammen/hoellentalklamm for specific dates.
 There’s a gate that makes it inaccessible when it’s closed.

 Similar to Switzerland, I’m hard-pressed to name a favourite hike in Austria but if you’re looking for a day hike then I’d recommend visiting Krimml Waterfall, in Hohe Tauern National Park.
 It’s the largest waterfall in Europe and is accessible by an easy hike.
 This tour from Salzburg makes it very easy to get there.

 Best Time of Year to Hike: The hiking trail is open from mid-April to the end of October each year.

 Best Time of Year to Hike: Summer if you want to go to higher elevations.
 However, it’s possible to hike (or snowshoe in winter) in these regions any time of year.

 The Best Place to Hike in Fall in Austria

-These are some of the best hikes in Europe in my opinion, but as you can see from the variety, there are no shortage of hiking trails in Europe.
+These are some of the best hikes in Europe in my opinion, but as you can see from the variety, there is no shortage of hiking trails in Europe.

-Let me know your favourites as my list is always growing.
+Let me know your favorites as my list is always growing.